Tokololo/json-ptr-store/README.md

 # What is json-ptr-store?
-json-ptr-store is a rxjs enabled reactive store that uses json pointers to get and set values.
+json-ptr-store is a  [rxjs](https://github.com/reactivex/rxjs) enabled reactive store that uses [json pointers](https://datatracker.ietf.org/doc/html/rfc6901) to get and set values.
+> For the latest documentation please consult the repo  [readme](https://github.com/Tokololo/json-ptr-store#readme).
 # How to use
 You create an instance of the store, use it as long as you need and when you are done you destroy the store.
-## Creating an instance of the store
+## Create an instance of the store
 ### constructor(initial?:  IStoreValue, private  _flags?:  StoreFlags<Strictness>, private  _comparer?:  customStrictnessComparerType<Strictness>)
 You create a new instance of the store as follows: